josm-odoo/whatsapp-local/README.md

 # Odoo WhatsApp Test Suite
-This is to help Odoo Engineers debug Whatsapp integrartion becuase Facebook is tough to get and keep credentials for.
+This is to help Odoo Engineers debug WhatsApp integration because Facebook is tough to get and keep credentials for.
-** This Project Assumes the whatsapp and facebook data and responces are correct and there is an issue inside Odoo **
+** This Project assumes the WhatsApp and Facebook data and responses are correct, and there is an issue inside Odoo. **

 ### Prerequisites